-Notice that Chaucer uses couplets, and even if you are copy-changing, you will need to follow that rhyme scheme.
+Notice that Chaucer uses couplets, and even if you are creating a copy change, you will need to follow that rhyme scheme.
 Many students start by using a copy change and then feel more comfortable to complete the verse on their own.